SAP/ui5-webcomponents-react/packages/main/src/webComponents/TimePicker/TimePickerDescription.md

 The user can enter a time by:

-- Using the sliders that are displayed in a popup
+- Using the clocks that are displayed in a popup
 - Typing it in directly in the input field

-When the user makes an entry and chooses the enter key, the sliders shows the corresponding time.
-When the user directly triggers the sliders display, the actual time is displayed.
+When the user makes an entry and chooses the enter key, the clocks show the corresponding time (hours, minutes and seconds separately).
+When the user directly triggers the clocks display, the actual time is displayed.
 For the `TimePicker`

 ## Formatting